Early assurance undergraduate partnership

 - Possess an ACT Composite score of 26 or be enrolled in good standing in their institution’s designated honor’s college/program in lieu of that minimum ACT score.
 SAT results may be substituted according to the current ACT/SAT score concordance table.
 The ACT scores shall consist of the single best test instance (not super-scored).
 An eligible honor’s college/program should be available to undergraduates enrolled in all majors/programs of study in order to be recognized as institution-wide.
 Candidates that did not earn an ACT Composite score of 26 while in high school may re-take the ACT provided that new score is submitted by the official transcript deadline for early assurance consideration.

 - Complete the CASPer test with scores made available to NEOMED at the time of the official transcript deadline for early assurance consideration.
 Completed applications without CASPer results shall not be eligible for interview consideration for the Early Assurance Undergraduate Program.
 CASPer is an online test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program and will complement the other tools that we use for applicant screening.
 The CASPer test is comprised of 12 sections of video and written scenarios.
 Following each scenario, you will be required to answer a set of probing questions under a time contract.
 The test typically takes between 75-90 minutes to complete.
 Each response is graded by a different rater, giving a very robust and reliable view of personal and professional characteristics important to our program.
 No studying is required for CASPer, although you may want to familiarize yourself with the test structure at www.takeCASPer.com, and ensure you have a quiet environment to take the test.
 Please visit www.takeCASPer.com to familiarize yourself with the American Professional Health Sciences test (CSP10101).
 In order to take CASPer, you will be responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
 CASPer can be taken practically anywhere that you can satisfy the aforementioned requirements.
 No exceptions will be provided for applicants unable to take CASPer online due to being located at sites where internet is not dependable due to technical or political factors.
 The associated fees for taking the CASPer test are the responsibility of the student applicant.
+When prompted for an ID, include your NEOMED GradCAS application ID.

 - Interested candidates must apply using the NEOMED early assurance application.
 Applicants must complete the entire application and submit all required credentials by the deadline for verification (including test results and official transcripts from all previously attended colleges.)
 As of the time of Compass publication the application fee is $ 95.00 payable at the time of application.